benaziziasmae/UFOs/README.md

 ![filter_screen](/static/images/filter_screen.PNG)

-Filtering by event date
+1- Filtering by event date

 The user enters the desired date, the change is detected and the table is updated accordingly.

 ![filter_bydate](/static/images/filter_bydate.PNG)

-Filtering by city
+2- Filtering by city

 The user enters the desired city, the change is detected and the table is updated accordingly.

 ![filter_bycity](/static/images/filter_bycity.PNG)

-Filtering by country
+3- Filtering by country

 The user enters the desired country, the change is detected and the table is updated accordingly.

 ![filter_bycountry](/static/images/filter_bycountry.PNG)

-Filtering by state and shape
+4- Filtering by state and shape

 The user enters the desired state and shape observed, the changes are detected and the table is updated accordingly.

 ![filter_byshape](/static/images/filter_byshape.PNG)

+5- Filter using all the filter at the same time

 All filter parameters can be entered simultaneously.

 ![filter_byall](/static/images/filter_byall.PNG)